pipeforce/pipeforce.github.io/docs/guides/190_apigateway.md

 ## Create and edit endpoint

-In order to create a new API endpoint, loggin to the PIPEFORCE portal and go to the Endpoints section.
+In order to create a new API endpoint, log-in to the PIPEFORCE portal and go to the Endpoints section.
 Here, all existing endpoints will be listed.
 Click on ADD ENDPOINT in order to open the editor to create a new endpoint:

 ![](../img/gateway-endpoint-create.png)